 We aim to advance the wellbeing of people, society and the natural world by focusing on the arts, environment and social action.
-We believe these areas, both separately and together, can make an important contribution to wellbeing.
+We believe these areas can make an important contribution to wellbeing.

 Relationships are important to us across every aspect of our grantmaking, and in the ways in which we work with others.
 Our values guide and reflect how we work.
 We are a responsive funder, listening and responding to what applicants and our wider stakeholder network judge is important.

 We have well developed and regularly reviewed funding guidelines, enabling us to be discerning in our decisions about whom and what to support.

 We value all our stakeholder relationships, including organisations we fund and those applying to us, and seek to have a personal touch.
 Our Trustees are involved at every stage of an application, and we always visit or meet an applicant before a grant is made.

 We prefer to be connected and are in regular contact with relevant colleagues and partners in the charitable world.
 We also like to keep in touch with organisations we fund, convening and linking with them and others from time to time.

 We are willing to be flexible, and may venture outside our funding criteria or our usual ways of working, if we believe a different approach would be more effective.

 Criteria that apply to all our funding